hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

 ## New line characters at the end of files

 Ensure there is no new line character (`\n`) at the end of password files.
-New line characters might not be displayed in all editors.
+New line characters might not display in all editors.

 ## Logging